voxelize/mc-map-importer/README.md

 4. Update constant variables in `Converter.java`
 5. Run `mvn compile` & `mvn exec:java`

 Once you have the list of blocks, you can import them to Voxelize through the front-end.
 To do this, it's important to convert the blocks' type and meta information into Voxelize blocks.
+This can be done by creating a list of `BlockUpdate`.
 Here is an example function to do so:

 ```typescript
 const processBlocks = (update: {